Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 A typical SliceIt! level.
 Players draw lines (as shown here) to split a given shape into equally sized areas.

 The goal of the game is to draw a number of lines to divide ("slice") the given area into a number of pieces.
 Both the number of lines and required pieces are fixed and given beforehand.
-You have to use all the strokes given, and have toÂ matchÂ exactly the number of needed pieces.
+You have to use all the strokes given, and have to match exactly the number of needed pieces.
 No more, no less.
 The final requirement of the game is that the resulting pieces need to have about the same area.
 While their form may differ, their area (size) has to match.
-This means for example that if the goal is to get four pieces, all these four pieces need to have a size around 25% (100%/4) of the original area.Â Pieces don't have to be of exactly the same size.
+This means for example that if the goal is to get four pieces, all these four pieces need to have a size around 25% (100%/4) of the original area.
+Pieces don't have to be of exactly the same size.
 If their areas differ slightly, the level is still won.
 This allows for levels which have straightforward but not-quite-perfect solutions and perfect but hard-to-find solutions as well.

 ###  The Idea